Adoni-Bezek: Mutilation

 Adoni-Bezek, according to Judges, had removed the large toes and thumbs of kings he subjugated to render them harmless as warriors, presumably so they could no longer wield weapons or run.
 After Joshua had died, the tribes of Judah and Simeon continued the Israelite conquest of Canaan by leading an army against this Canaanite king.
-Employing the biblical law of "eye for an eye" they apparently did the same to Adoni-Bezek before sending him to Jerusalem as a slave.
+Employing the biblical law of "eye for an eye" they did the same to Adoni-Bezek before sending him to Jerusalem as a slave.
 Adoni-Bezek is recorded as saying "Seventy kings with their thumbs and big toes cut off used to pick up scraps under my table.
 As I have done, so God has repaid me."
 According to Elicott's Commentary for English readers, "The cutting off of his thumbs would prevent him from ever again drawing a bow or wielding a sword.
 Romans who desired to escape conscription cut off their thumbs".